HSF/hsf.github.io/_gsocproposals/2022/proposal_GDLAM.md

 This project will focus on implementation and benchmarking of deep learning algorithms for the trigger inference task.

+## Duration

+Total project length: 175 hours.

 ## Task ideas
  * Development and Benchmarking of graph networks (GNN) for momentum regression in the trigger system

 ## Expected results
  *  Benchmarks of deep network model inference for muon momentum assignment for prompt and displaced particles

+## Test

+Please use this link to access the test for this project.
+Tests will be published in March.

 ## Requirements
 Python, C++, and some previous experience in Machine Learning.